This gorgeous yet easy-to-make dish of crab-stuffed portobello mushrooms is perfect as an appetizer or even as a tasty main course.

 - ¼ cup chopped scallions

 - 6 tablespoons sour cream

-- Preheat the broiler, setting temperature to high.
-Set oven rack in the middle of the oven.
-Line a baking sheet with foil.
+- Preheat the broiler, setting the temperature on high.
+Set an oven rack in the middle of the oven (this will prevent the mushrooms from scorching under the broiler).
+Line a broiler-safe rimmed baking sheet with foil.

 - Spray the mushroom caps with olive oil cooking spray on both sides.
 Broil in the middle of the oven until just tender, about 5 minutes on each side.